boyeborg/work-in-progress/README.md

 For each exercise-file, a `DataLine` object is created.
 This class creates new collectors (through the `DataCollectorFactory` class) to be used for that exercise, and is used to get a comma separated line for the CSV containing the data collected and the student ID and exercise number (a unique number representing the exercise).

+Edit the static string `ASSIGNMENT_PATH` to point to a folder containing one folder for each student (the name of the folder will be the student ID).
+Each student folder might contain multiple exercises.

 ## Collectors